Fivetran and Integrate.io are both top data pipeline tools, but they cater to different needs.

 Integrate.io supports reverse ETL natively, syncing data back to SaaS apps and operational systems.
 Fivetran currently does not support reverse ETL as a core feature.

-4. What are the pricing differences between Fivetran and Integrate.io?
+How does pricing compare between Fivetran and Integrate.io?